 Update, 5/12/22: Verified content and links up to date.
 Swapped out some images for newer ones, and added new links for charging cords.

 One of the easiest ways to keep the kids happy is to hand over your iPad or Nintendo Switch.
 Either gadget will keep them occupied for many hours, with plenty of options of things to do.
-Your kids can opt to hold the device in their hands the whole time but a mount will make things so much easier.
+Your kids can opt to hold the device in their hands the whole time, but a mount will make things so much easier.
 Even more so if they’re planning on watching their favorite shows on Netflix.

-Your kids are desperate to watch Minions or Paw Patrol while on a long journey but oh no—there’s no signal.
+Your kids are desperate to watch Minions or Paw Patrol while on a long journey, but oh no—there’s no signal.
 Or, even if there is a signal, you’re paying for the privilege of downloading the large video files on the road.

-Whatever kind of cables you need—Lighting for the iPad, USB-C for the Switch—its a solid headache preventative to make sure you have all the cables (as well as all the accessories and downloaded media you need) ahead of time.
-No sense having the iPad but no Paw Patrol queued up, after all.
+Whatever kind of cables you need—Lighting for the iPad, USB-C for the Switch— it’s a solid headache preventative to make sure you have all the cables (as well as all the accessories and downloaded media you need) ahead of time.
+No sense having the iPad, but no Paw Patrol queued up, after all.